Master of Applied Science in Population Health Management

-Join us on Monday, November 2, for a live Virtual Open House.
-We’ll be discussing our online Master of Applied Science (MAS) and Graduate Certificate in Population Health Management.
+Join us on Wednesday March 24 for a live Virtual Open House.
+We’ll be discussing our online Master of Applied Science (MAS) Programs in Population Health Management, and the post-baccalaureate Certificate in Population Health Management.

 You'll have the chance to hear from one of our admissions officers and the Program Director, Mark Bittle, DrPH, who will provide you with details about the program curricula, admissions process and tuition and scholarship information.
 They will also answer any questions you may have and tell you what to expect from these flexible, online graduate programs.

 - To register for the event, click here.

 Request more information or call us at 844-379-1319 to speak with an admissions officer.